-We are an online magazine that is Asian + Torontonian + Canadian.
+The Origami is an online magazine that is Asian + Torontonian + Canadian.

-The Origami will be your gateway to the growing Asian-Canadian population in a city known for its diverse neighbourhoods.
+We will be your gateway to the growing Asian-Canadian population in a city known for its diverse neighbourhoods.

 Toronto, with a population of 2.79 million people, has three Asian groups that belong to the top five racialized groups in the city: South Asian, Chinese and Filipino.
 Yet those of Asian descent, either born here or transplanted from 43 countries that comprise the world’s largest continent, remain a mystery to many, their vibrant cultures often ignored or reduced to caricatures and stereotypes.